 - There is money missing which cannot be accounted for or which your broker cannot explain.

 These are some common signs of misconduct.
 A prudent investor should keep an eye on the market and their investments and understand what their portfolio is supposed to be doing.
 You need not know all the complexities of investing, but you should have some idea where your money has gone and what it is doing.

 If you have any suspicions that something is not right, you should contact a California securities fraud attorney immediately.
 We will investigate any suspected misconduct and assist you in taking action.
-If you believe your financial advisor or broker has misled you, contact Wolper Law Firm today.
+If you believe your financial advisor or broker has misled you, contact Wolper Law Firm, P.A. today.
 We will review your accounts and ensure your finances are secure.

 Make Sure Your Finances Are Secure